|Origins||Settled by Stephan A. Douglas in 1852 and annexed in 1863|

 Douglas’ property became noticed by the United States Army as they built Camp Douglas (pictured below) putting Stephan Douglas’ subdivision progress on hold in 1861 once the Civil War started.
 The camp was to be used to train new recruits but very soon it became a prison to hold Confederate soldiers as well.
 The camp was a hell hole and thousands of Confederates died in the prison which was the beginning of the many woes this neighborhood would face in the 19th and 20th centuries.

-Beginning in the early 1890s as the homes of the upper middle class built in the 1860s and 1870s along State Street began to deteriorate the white residents there began to move out as African Americans moved into the neighborhood becoming a part of the “black belt,” the Douglas part of the black belt ran along State Street from 26th Street to 31st Street putting the first African Americans in Douglas in the north west quadrant of Douglas, this area housed many of middle class Chicago African Americans.
+Beginning in the early 1890s as the homes of the upper middle class built in the 1860s and 1870s along State Street began to deteriorate the white residents there began to move out as African Americans moved into the neighborhood becoming a part of the “black belt,” the Douglas part of the black belt ran along State Street from 26th Street to 31st Street.

-By 1916 the African American migration of Chicago began a major increase as more black southerners were taking up residence in Douglas and the surrounding neighborhoods.
-State Street was especially opening up as the black belt would soon expand to Pershing Road.
+By 1916, the African American migration of Chicago saw a major increase as more black southerners were taking up residence in Douglas and the surrounding neighborhoods.
+State Street was especially opening as the black belt would soon expand to Pershing Road.

 After the rioting was over, the black community still wanted to dispose of their passive stance and the black gangs remained; however, they rarely attacked white neighborhoods.
 These gang mainly focused on hustling and getting into brawls with other black gangs.
 This is how they operated in Bronzeville in the 1920s, 1930s 1940s and 1950s.